 - You’ll find a few more ideas in our post here.

 The best time to see Andalusia is in late Spring when the gardens are looking wonderful and the temperatures aren’t too hot.
 Before you book your flight, check the temperatures and prepare and pack accordingly.
+I personally love fall the best (September, October).
 Although July and August are the hottest months in Andalusia, you’ll find they are actually low season in cities such as Seville and Jerez because the Spanish holidaymakers shun the cities for the coastline.